Cypher-302/Cypher-302/README.md

 - 👋 Hi, I’m @Cypher-302
 - 👀 I’m interested in coding, learning, reading and gaming
+- 📒 I've previously learnt: Delphi
-- 🌱 I’m currently learning Delphi, HTML, CSS and Javascript
+- 🌱 I’m currently learning: Javascript, Lua, Java, HTML and CSS
-- 💞️ I’m looking to collaborate on: Nothing atm
+- 💞️ I’m looking to collaborate on: Smaller projects every now and again
-- 📫 How to reach me: I will add methods of contact once I am interested in collaboration/graduate Uni
+- 📫 How to reach me: I will add contact methods once I am more interested in collaboration